Surfing in Michigan: Best Great Lakes Surfing Guide 2021

-Did you know that Surfing in Michigan exists?
-Yes I was shocked too when I found out tha the “Third Coast” produces some pretty heavy swell.
+Did you know that there is surfing in Michigan?
+Yes, I was shocked too when I found out tha the “Third Coast” produces some pretty heavy swell.
 How has all this time passed and I hadn’t heard a single word about great waves coming from the Great Lakes

 One of the Upper Peninsula’s main cities and home to Northern Michigan University, Marquette has multiple options to find some solid surf.

 Home to the Great Lakes Surfing Festival, Muskegon produces some solid waves for those in need of Lake waves therapy.

-Sleeping Bear Sand Dunes
+Sleeping Bear Sand Dunes - EMPIRE

-Most Surfers are wearing wetsuits that begin at a 4MM and up.
+Most Surfers are wearing wet suits that begin at a 4MM and up.
 This is the suit me and a few other surfers in Marquette use.
 Booties and Gloves are also HIGHLY, HIGHLY recommended.

 Wave Formations.
 Waves on the Lakes form from localized winds while as Ocean waves form primarily from Offshore storms.
 Waves form from the transfer of energy of those winds passing over the surface area of the lake and some other variables.

 Wave Periods.
 One of the first things you will realize when surfing in these Lakes, are the condensed wave periods.
 Sets roll in much faster and the distance between each wave is much shorter.